Decoding the Health Impact of Preservatives in Dog Food

 Natural Preservative Options:

-First up, consider the natural route.
-Some dog food brands are embracing ingredients like vitamin E and rosemary extract as natural preservatives.
-These not only help in maintaining the food’s freshness but also bring added nutritional benefits.
-It’s like a win-win for both your pup and your peace of mind.
+First, think about going the natural way.
+Some pet food brands use ingredients like vitamin E and rosemary extract as preservatives.
+These keep the food fresh and add extra nutrition.
+It’s a win for your pet and your peace of mind.

 Rise in Popularity of Preservative-Free or Limited-Ingredient Dog Foods: